How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 - The ability to collect and evolve all 150+ pets

 But we couldn’t leave out awesome parents like you!
-Your membership will also give you exclusive access to these brand new features for parents:
+All Premium Membership packages also come with exclusive features for parents, including (but not limited to):

 - ✍️ Practice Areas — Track your child’s strengths and learning obstacles and see specific examples of questions they’re struggling with.

-- 📝 Practice Sheets — Print worksheets tailored to your child’s learning needs.
-Bonus: Each one includes fun Prodigy artwork for them to color in.
+- 📝 Video Lessons & Practice Sheets — Access tailored videos or print worksheets based on your child’s learning needs.
+Bonus: Each worksheet includes fun Prodigy artwork for them to color in!

 Don’t forget — you can save money on your Premium Membership with individual and family discounts.